loading...

 You can even stay in an adorable log cabin in the woods on the beach here.

-There are also occasional live music events and beach parties here, too.
+There are also occasional live music events and beach parties here in the summertime.
+This beach is run by Zephyr Cove Resort.

-11. Cave Rock Beach (Lake Tahoe Nevada State Park)
+11. Cave Rock Beach (Lake Tahoe, Nevada State Park)

 Rocky cliff with a large cave opening rising above a clear blue lake and forested hillside under a bright sky.Shutterstock Image